ariktheone/CDMA_Signal_Transmission_and_Reception_with_Advanced_Features_in_MATLAB/README.md

 ## CDMA Signal Transmission and Reception with Advanced Features

+### What is CDMA?
+CDMA, or Code Division Multiple Access, is a technique used in telecommunications to allow multiple users to transmit data simultaneously over a shared communication channel.
+In this MATLAB project, CDMA is implemented by generating spreading codes using the `randi` function.

 ### Overview
 This MATLAB project demonstrates CDMA signal transmission and reception, featuring BER analysis, diversity techniques, and signal visualization.